rithums/Encoder-Only-Transformer-with-Attention-Black-Scholes-Call-Option-Pricing-Model-/README.md

-Intermediate Deep Learning Final Projection by @rithums and @aLyonsGH
+Intermediate Deep Learning Final Projection by Rhythm Satav and Alex Lyons

 The Black-Scholes Equation is a differential equation that represents a call option pricing model.
 It computes call option prices by taking in the strike price, stock